Improving governance outcomes through AI documentation: Bridging theory and practice: Directions for future research

-\textbf{Leverage empirical evidence and feedback for continuous improvement.} Organizations should evaluate potential documentation approaches via pilot projects and periodically collect empirical data on the efficacy of their documentation practices in meeting the needs of relevant stakeholders.
-Organizations should plan to assess the usability of documentation frameworks and their effectiveness in achieving the organization's goals \cite{berman2024scoping}, and adapt their documentation strategies by conducting continuous assessments as their needs or technology evolves.
-Given the limited empirical data on the effectiveness of documentation approaches, organizations can also contribute to the broader AI community by publicly sharing their findings on what works best in different contexts.
-Organizations should recognize that empirical evidence and key performance indicators can be qualitative and quantitative.
-Whereas quantitative evidence can help organizations assess general trends at scale, qualitative evidence can help them understand unique issues in greater depth.
+Future empirical research could fill this gap by identifying how organizations can evaluate potential documentation approaches via pilot projects and periodically collect empirical data on the efficacy of their documentation practices in meeting the needs of relevant stakeholders.
+Research could also inform how organizations can plan to assess the usability of documentation frameworks and their effectiveness in achieving the organization's goals \cite{berman2024scoping}, and adapt their documentation strategies by conducting continuous assessments as their needs or technology evolves.
+Beyond scholarly research efforts, given the limited empirical data on the effectiveness of documentation approaches, organizations can also contribute to the broader AI community by publicly sharing their findings on what works best in different contexts.
+Organizations may benefit from empirical evidence and key performance indicators that are both qualitative and quantitative.
+Quantitative metrics are often best suited to capturing broad patterns across many instances but may lack depth for individual phenomena.
+Qualitative measures provide "thick" insights for specific instances \cite{geertz2008thick} but may have limited generalizability.

+\textbf{Identifying unexpected negative consequences of design choices.} Empirical findings from researchers or organizations on how theoretically sound design choices—including those discussed in this work—might lead to unintended negative consequences can offer valuable insights for shaping best practices grounded in real-world experiences.
+For instance, a study on practitioners might reveal that while interactive interfaces help non-technical users understand information, they could hinder technical practitioners from quickly accessing relevant details.
+Similarly, research on practitioners or publicly available artifacts might show that practitioners often omit critical information, even when documentation is designed to be concise.
+Such findings could inform revisions to the frameworks and design considerations discussed in this work.